Oman · Close Protection & Executive Security

 Planning travel to Muscat?
 Speak with a security consultant.

-Muscat is Oman’s capital and a growing hub for regional business, particularly in energy, logistics, and tourism.
-Oman’s Vision 2040 programme is driving significant infrastructure development and attracting increased corporate interest.
+Muscat is Oman’s capital and a growing hub for regional business, particularly in energy, logistics, and the developing Special Economic Zones at Duqm and Sohar.
+Oman’s Vision 2040 programme is driving significant infrastructure investment and attracting increased corporate interest from the energy, maritime, and financial sectors.
+Within the GCC, Muscat occupies a distinctive position as a politically neutral, low-crime capital with a security environment that differs materially from its higher-profile neighbours.

 Threat Profile